 Colorful houses and medieval cobblestoned streets, typical of the European fairy-tale style, awaits you.

 What To See in Bratislava?

 Statues seem to be a big thing in this city.
-There’s one with a firefighter crawling out of a sewage duct and a bunch of tourists was surrounding it while taking selfies.
-That seems to be the meme with tourists these days when they’re not taking selfies with tigers they’re taking it with statues.
-But hey, whatever floats your boat!
+There’s one with a firefighter crawling out of a sewage duct, and a bunch of tourists was surrounding it while taking selfies.
+That seems to be the meme with tourists these days when they’re not taking selfies with tigers; they’re taking it with statues.

 Where To Eat In Bratislava?

-The beer on the other hand never gets old and is always good.
-Several Slovak beer names have a numbered percentage written on the bottle, it doesn’t mean the alcohol content.
-I think it means the barley vs wheat content, I could be wrong. this is shit wrong no way clue.
+The beer, on the other hand, never gets old and is always good.
+Several Slovak beer names have a numbered percentage written on the bottle; it doesn’t mean the alcohol content.
+I think it means the barley vs. wheat content; I could be wrong.

 A DAY IN BRATISLAVA: